 The band had good timing, benefiting from the mid-1980s fascination with Louisiana and New Orleans culture, epitomized by the popularity of Cajun cuisine and of the film The Big Easy.
 Several more albums for Island followed, but the label was eventually sold to Polygram.
 Blackwell departed the company and the band was left in search of a new label.
 In the late 1990s, after a number of other major-label shakeups hurt the promotion of the band’s records, Dural and Fox decided to form their own label, Tomorrow Recordings, named after Dural’s daughter.

 By the late 1980s, Buckwheat Zydeco’s music could be heard on late-night talk shows, network television programs, movie soundtracks, and commercials.
-The band has opened for Eric Clapton, U2, Robert Cray, and Los Lobos, and toured and/or recorded with Keith Richards, Robert Plant, Willie Nelson, Mavis Staples, Dwight Yoakam, Paul Simon, Ry Cooder, and many others.
-They continue to play concerts and music festivals worldwide and to a television audience estimated at three billion during the closing ceremonies of the 1996 Summer Olympics in Atlanta, Georgia.
+The band had opened for Eric Clapton, U2, Robert Cray, and Los Lobos, and toured and/or recorded with Keith Richards, Robert Plant, Willie Nelson, Mavis Staples, Dwight Yoakam, Paul Simon, Ry Cooder, and many others.
+They continued to play concerts and music festivals worldwide and to a television audience estimated at three billion during the closing ceremonies of the 1996 Summer Olympics in Atlanta, Georgia.
 Dural even won an Emmy for his music in the CBS TV-movie Pistol Pete: The Life and Times of Pete Maravich.